When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Introduction

+The widespread use of group attributes in modern prediction models reflects a belief that personalization can only improve performance.
+In effect, practitioners who develop clinical prediction models include protected attributes like \textgp{race} because they believe it can only improve performance~\citep[][]{kent2020predictive}.
+Likewise, individuals report sensitive attributes like \textds{sexual\_practices} to a self-reported screening tool because they expect to receive more accurate predictions.

-The widespread use of group attributes in prediction models is a common form of \emph{personalization}.
-However, it represents a unique opportunity to test its implicit promise.
-In effect, individuals who report their personal characteristics expect to receive tailored performance gains in return.
-In prediction tasks where models are personalized with group attributes, we can check this promise.
-First, by testing that every group expects to receive more accurate predictions from a \emph{personalized model} that solicits group membership compared to a \emph{generic model} that does not.
-Next, by testing that the gains are \emph{tailored}, meaning that every group prefers their personalized predictions to the predictions personalized for any other group.
+In this work, we formalize these expectations through a principle that we call \emph{fair use} –- i.e., that every person who reports personal characteristics should expect a tailored gain in performance in return.
+Given a model that is personalized with group attributes, we then test that it satisfies these minimal expectations.
+First, by testing that every group expects more accurate predictions from a personalized compared to a \emph{generic model} trained without their group attributes.
+Next, by testing that the gains are \emph{tailored}, meaning that every group prefers their personalized predictions to predictions personalized for any other group.

-Although many models are personalized with group attributes, there is little awareness that personalization can reduce performance at a group level~\citep[see e.g.,][]{agresti2018introduction,steyerberg2019clinical}.
-It is only natural to assume a model fit with group attributes would perform better at the group level than a model that does not.
-In practice, personalized models are trained to use group attributes to improve performance at a population level.
-As we will show, this can lead models to assign unnecessarily inaccurate predictions at the group level due to standard practices in model specification and model selection. (see \cref{Fig::FailureModeMisspecification}).
+The vast majority of machine learning models are not designed to ensure fair use (see \cref{Fig::FairUseViolationPractice}).
+This result stems from the fact that standard approaches to empirical risk minimization use group attributes to improve performance at a \emph{population level}.
+As we will show, the resulting models may assign unnecessarily inaccurate predictions at the group level due to routine decisions such as model specification and model selection (see \cref{Fig::FailureModeMisspecification}).

-In many real-world applications, the resulting drop in performance inflicts tangible harm.
-In clinical prediction tasks, for example, risk scores have more unreliable predictions for African American patients, leading to worse decisions and health outcomes~\citep{vyas2020hidden}.
-These effects are silent and avoidable.
-Silent because fair use violations would only draw attention if model developers were to evaluate the \emph{gains} of personalization for \emph{intersectional} groups.
-Avoidable because a fair use violation shows that a group could receive better predictions from a generic model or a personalized model for another group; thus one could resolve a fair use violation by assigning predictions from this better-performing model.
+In practice, however, these fair use violations may inflict harm.
+In clinical applications, for example, inaccurate predictions lead to worse decisions and health outcomes~\citep{vyas2020hidden}.
+More broadly, these effects are silent and avoidable.
+Silent as fair use violations would only draw attention if we were to evaluate the \emph{gains of personalization} for \emph{intersectional} groups.
+Avoidable because a fair use violation implies that a group could receive better predictions from a generic model or a personalized model for another group.
+Thus, one could resolve a fair use violation by assigning predictions from this better-performing model.